Domaine Ferret - Pouilly-Fuissé 2023

 "A Pouilly-Fuissé with exceptional charm—simply delicious, according to Vinous!"

-"The 2023 Pouilly-Fuissé, a blend from 50 plots around Fuissé—about half of which are on limestone soils—aged in barrels for 18 months (ten months in barrels and eight in stainless steel tanks), offers a clean and precise bouquet.
+“The 2023 Pouilly-Fuissé, a blend from 50 plots around Fuissé—about half of which are on limestone soils—aged in barrels for 18 months (ten months in barrels and eight in stainless steel tanks), has a clean and precise bouquet.
 While not exceptionally complex, it exhibits a certain tension.
-The palate is well-balanced, with a slightly tart attack, good body, notes of orange peel and subtle spicy notes, as well as a lovely savory finish.
-Quite simply a delicious Pouilly-Fuissé.
+The palate is well-balanced, with a slightly tart attack, good body, notes of orange peel and subtle spicy hints, as well as a lovely savory finish.
+Quite simply, a delicious Pouilly-Fuissé.
 2025–2031” (Vinous 2025)

-Buy Ferret wines at the best prices in a private sale!
+Buy your Ferret wines at the best prices in a private sale!

 Starting at €99 on your first order